Giant Chin Cactus

 What can I say?
 I like photographing this plant…

-This seems to be a very happy cactus and easy to grow as long as you follow the few basic rules.
+This seems to be a very happy cactus and easy to grow as long as you follow a few basic rules.
 Bright light, very well-draining potting soil, water when dry during the summer and barely ever in the winter (like maybe once in the middle).
 I just make sure they have a good drink before I bring them inside.

 I will continue adding more photos and information as time goes by.